 Keep in mind that these are generalizations.
 Most dog breeds can live calmly with a cat if they are socialized as puppies and are trained to leave the cat alone.
 Teaching your dog a “leave it” cue and a strong “stay” can help keep the peace.
 Proper introductions will also help, and it’s a good idea to make sure the cat always has an escape route.
 Never leave your new dog alone with your cat until you are positive they won’t have issues.

 The individual personality of both the dog and cat will also come into play.
 For example, an older cat that likes to be left alone might not mix well with an overly bouncy puppy.
 Do your research before bringing a dog into your cat-owning family and speak with potential breeders about the suitability of a given breed for a multi-pet household.

-Dog Breeds That Are Typically Good With Cats
+What Dog Breeds Are Good With Cats?